SySS-Research/smbcrawler/README.md

 directory tree of a share and whether it maxed out or could have gone deeper if you had supplied a higher value for the maximum depth argument.

+If you prefer the old version, it's still available on PyPI and installable with `pipx install smbcrawler==0.2.0`, for example.

 Usage
 -----